gsoft-inc/wl-hopper/CONTRIBUTING.md

 ```

 - [ ] make sure to merge the classnames and styles from the props with the classnames and styles from the style system.
-Make sure to that the style from the props have higher priority than the style from the style system.
+Make sure that the style from the props have higher priority than the style from the style system.
 ```
     const classNames = clsx(
         className,